SKaplanOfficial/Raycast-PromptLab/DEVLOG.md

 # PromptLab DevLog - A More Detailed ChangeLog

+## v1.1.1 Release

+### 2023-07-17

+- Added Dialog Window command response view
+- Fixed bug where list and grid output views would fail to display any content due to condensing of symbols
+- Fixed bug where command-specific temperature settings would not be applied
+- Fixed bug where old-style URL placeholders using HTTP instead of HTTPS would not be processed.

+## v1.1.0 Release

+### 2023-07-15

+- Fixed bug where event/reminder placeholders require both event and reminder permissions, even if only one is used

 ### 2023-06-27

 - Added advanced settings JSON file & integration throughout the extension
   - Control which actions are available in the action menu
   - Control default command/model/chat settings
   - Control placeholder processing

 ### 2023-06-25

 - Added setting for specifying additional custom placeholder file paths
 - Added placeholder detection when writing prompts + information about detected placeholders in the prompt info box.
-- Added support for Orion browser.
+- Added support for Orion browser
-- Added action to copy command ID.
+- Added action to copy command ID
-- PromptLab command placeholders can now use the command ID instead of the command name.
+- PromptLab command placeholders can now use the command ID instead of the command name
-- URL placeholders now support `raw` parameter to return the raw HTML instead of the visible text.
+- URL placeholders now support `raw` parameter to return the raw HTML instead of the visible text
 - Moved many scripts into the `scripts` folder as `.scpt` files -- more efficient + easier to edit
 - Switched command QuickLinks to use command IDs.
 Name-based QuickLinks are still supported.

 ### 2023-06-24

 - Added conditional prompting using filetype placeholders
   - {{images:...}} - Content (including other placeholders) will only be evaluated if there is at least on selected image files
   - Other file categories: {{textfiles:...}}, {{videos:...}}, {{audio:...}}
   - For image, text, audio, and video file extensions, use {{ext:...}} to single out a specific file extension, e.g. {{svg:...}} or {{mov:...}}
     - Also supports {{pdf:...}}
-    - Conditional prompting have other placeholders nested inside them, e.g. {{images:{{url:https://www.example.com}}}}
+  - Conditional prompting have other placeholders nested inside them, e.g. {{images:{{url:<https://www.example.com}}}}>
     - Inner placeholders will only be evaluated if the condition is met (e.g. if there is at least one image file)
 - Added Custom Placeholders stored in supportPath/custom_placeholders.json
 - Added action to edit the custom placeholders file
 - Added Placeholders Guide and an action to open it
 - Added automatic detection of placeholders in prompts
   - If a placeholder is detected, the info box for the prompt will show the detected placeholder, its description, and an example

 ### 2023-06-22

 - Redesigned the placeholders system to be more efficient and more versatile
   - Added several new placeholders
     - {{day locale="en-US"}} - Returns the name of the current day of the week
     - {{jxa:...}} - Run a JXA script and return the output
     - {{shortcuts}} - List of names of all Siri Shortcuts
     - {{shortcut:shortcutName:input}} - Run a Siri Shortcut with the given input and return the output
     - {{uuid}} - Generate a UUID
     - {{usedUUIDs}} - List of all UUIDs generated via the {{uuid}} placeholder thus far
   - Expanded functionality of many placeholders by adding support for optional customizations
     - {{date format="d MMMM, YYYY"}} - Added optional format parameter
     - {{time format="h:mm a"}} - Added optional format parameter
   - Expanded persistent variable support with new directives
     - {{set x:y}} - Set the persistent variable x to y
     - {{get x}} - Get the value of the persistent variable x
     - {{reset x}} - Reset the persistent variable x to its initial value
     - {{delete x}} - Delete the persistent variable x
     - {{vars}} - List of stored persistent variable names
   - Now using bulkApply strategy that uses memoization to improve performance, especially when using multiple placeholders in a single command
 - Added settings for displaying icons & icon colors in menu bar menu
 - Added settings for displaying core PromptLab commands in menu bar menu
 - Added settings for displaying favorites & categories in menu bar menu